wf4ever/ro-manager/src/README.txt

 - The sample scripts are written to run under BASH
 - Python pip utility, or git, depending on the installation option used.

+== Installation overview ==

+This is just a summary of the installation options.
+More detailed explanations can be found below.

-There are two main options for installation: the first is from the Python Package Index (PyPI) which requires that Python's pip utility is installed:
+There are two main options for installation: the first is from the Python Package Index (PyPI) which requires that the Python pip utility is installed:

   pip install ro-manager
   ro-manager-test

-The other option is to take a copy of the source code from GitHub, and install from that, which requires a copy of the git source code management tool to be installed.
+The other option is to take a copy of the source code from GitHub, and install from that, which requires that the git source code management tool is
+installed:

   cd (some working directory)
   git clone https://github.com/wf4ever/ro-manager.git ro-manager